You can be prosecuted or receive a fixed penalty notice for environmental crimes which reduce the quality of life and enjoyment of the environment.

 What is an environmental crime?

 As a householder you have a responsibility to ensure your bins are stored properly, usually immediately within the curtilage (boundary) of your property.
-You need to ensure you put the correct items in your bin and they are put out for collection on the right day.
+You need to ensure you put the correct items in your bin and they are put out for collection on the right day, at the right time.
 Failure to do this can result in a fixed penalty or prosecution.

 Every business is required to dispose of waste in an appropriate manner, using a registered waste contractor.
 Businesses must have relevant documentation relating to the disposal of the trade waste (Trade Waste Agreements or Waste Transfer Notes) and failure to produce this may result in a fixed penalty or prosecution.